HymanZHAN/xzhan.me/content/chinese/posts/configuring-wsl-2.md

 toc: true
 ---

 Recently, WSL 2 landed on the slow ring of Windows Preview.
-As a fan of WSL myself, I am eager to try it out and enjoy the improved I/O performance it brings to the table.
-So without further delay, I opted in and upgraded Win10 2004 and enabled WSL 2.
+As a fan of WSL myself, I've been eager to try it out and enjoy the improved I/O performance it brings to the table.
+So without further delay, I opted in, upgraded to Win10 2004 and enabled WSL 2.
 HOWEVER (there is always a "however"), not all things are smoothed out yet at the time of writing.
 In this post, I am going to write about my experience of setting up WSL 2 for a Django web development workflow.

 ## Zsh